opensearch-project/dashboards-flow-framework/documentation/tutorial.md

 ### Search pipeline

 Single ML inference **search response** processor.
-Choose `Template` as the transform type for the `prompt` input field.
+Choose `Template` as the transformation type for the `prompt` input field.
 Open up the template configuration by clicking "Configure".
 Select a preset to start with for your convenience.
 Then, create an input variable that parses out the list of reviews, something like `review`.
 Inject the variable into the prompt by copying and pasting it.
 Click "Run preview" to test that the final transformed prompt with sample dynamic data looks as expected.
 Click "Save" to save and exit.

 ---